1 medium (7-8 inch)ripe spotty banana, (½ cup or 120g when mashed)

 While it rests, preheat a non stick skillet or griddle over a medium-low heat and grease it with a little oil or vegan butter.

 Pour the batter into the pan/griddle in rounds.
 I use a ⅓ cup measure.
 Leave well alone and don't turn up the heat.
 Vegan pancakes need to be cooked slowly to turn out well.
 When bubbles start appearing on the top and begin to pop, then flip very gently.

-Allow to cook for another 2 to 3 minutes until golden then remove from the pan and serve immediately.
+Allow to cook for another 2 to 3 minutes (or until nicely golden) then remove from the pan and serve immediately.

 Turn the oven to its lowest setting and keep pancakes warm on a plate while you finish the cooking the entire batch.
 Success tip - As always with recipes involving flour, I highly recommend that you weigh it.
 Cup measurements are not accurate enough to get the best results.Storage leftoversLeftover pancakes can be refrigerated for a day or two then reheated in a pan over medium heat, in the microwave, or in a toaster.
 You can also freeze Vegan Banana Pancakes.
 Just be sure to separate them with a layer of parchment paper so they don't stick together.
 Reheat them from frozen in a toaster or microwave.